misprit7/notes-year-2/README.md

 ## Setup

-Unfortunately, Github does not support (easily implemented) math markdown equations, so the only way to nicely view these note is to pull the repo and set up a markdown viewer.
+Unfortunately, Github does not support (easily implemented) math markdown equations, so the only way to nicely view these notes is to pull the repo and set up a markdown viewer.
 I personally use VSCode.
 To setup, pull the code from github and download VSCode [here](https://code.visualstudio.com/download).
 Download the Markdown+Math extension and optionally Markdown All in One.
 Also, open ```settings.json``` (Ctrl+P and type settings.json) and add the following:

 ```
 "mdmath.delimiters": "dollars",